oogje/homebridge-i6-bigAssFans/README.md

 [HAP-NodeJS](https://github.com/KhaosT/HAP-NodeJS) & [homebridge](https://github.com/nfarina/homebridge) - for making this possible.

-[Big Ass Fans](https://www.bigassfans.com) - who I hope is working on their HomeKit implementation.
+[Big Ass Fans](https://www.bigassfans.com) - for their awesome products many of which as of v3.3.1 natively support HomeKit!